What Does Dogwood Flower Mean and Symbolise?

 What does a Dogwood Floral Tattoo Symbolize?

-Like many flowers and their meanings, the Dogwoods have a deep meaning when engraved as a tattoo design.
+Like many flowers and their meanings, the dogwoods have a deep meaning when engraved as a tattoo design.
 Not many choose this flower for the name it rings.
 But in truth, this uniquely named blossom symbolizes steady resilience yet a beautiful simplicity.

-Uses of Dogwoods
+Uses of Dogwood Plants

-Did you know that the oldest discovery of a Dogwood woodwork was found on Ötzi – the 5,300 year-old mummy?
+Did you know that the oldest discovery of a dogwood woodwork was found on Ötzi – the 5,300 year-old mummy?
 He was found to be holding arrows skillfully made from Viburnum and Dogwood along with a yew bow and quiver.
 The traditional Europeans also made use of the species Cornus nuttallii to make spears and bows.
 Other woodworks these were made into include weaving machines, golf clubs, dagger knives, and jewelers’ benches.

 Surprisingly, the red fruit of the Cornelian Cherry species are edible and famously crafted into preserved jams, desserts, and sweet sauces.
 Are you a fan of fruit liquor?
-Then the Cornelian Cherry’s fruits and flowers are the perfect choices to make into sweet liquor!
+Then the Cornelian Cherries fruits and flowers are the perfect choices to make into sweet liquor!

 Surprisingly, combining this with cherry and spice was also used as a mouthwash for sores.
 A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.